For everyone’s convenience, I’ve shifted

 the risk of cyber war in the Middle East;

-• with regard to the war in Yemen: after the Houthis were expelled from southern Yemen, demands for autonomy or independence have re-emerged; journalists are being assaulted by all sides in the civil war in Yemen; Jamie McGoldrick, the UN’s Humanitarian Coordinator for Yemen, spoke to the press after traveling to the Taizz and Ibb Governorates to see the humanitarian situation there, and said that everywhere he went he saw the trauma the conflict is causing to the women, men, and children, who have been living in this enclave and under these conditions for months and appealed to authorities and groups to work with the United Nations to establish a mechanism that will allow regular and sustained access of goods into the city of Taizz; more than half of the total population of Yemen – some 14.4 million people – are food insecure, as ongoing conflict and import restrictions have reduced the availability of essential foods and sent prices soaring, the Food and Agriculture Organization (FAO) said; extreme evasiveness of the part of a UK government Minister after details of a report from a credible source criticising the Saudis for violating international law in 119 sorties are leaked;
+a review of US-Pakistani relations; - with regard to the war in Yemen: after the Houthis were expelled from southern Yemen, demands for autonomy or independence have re-emerged; journalists are being assaulted by all sides in the civil war in Yemen; Jamie McGoldrick, the UN’s Humanitarian Coordinator for Yemen, spoke to the press after traveling to the Taizz and Ibb Governorates to see the humanitarian situation there, and said that everywhere he went he saw the trauma the conflict is causing to the women, men, and children, who have been living in this enclave and under these conditions for months and appealed to authorities and groups to work with the United Nations to establish a mechanism that will allow regular and sustained access of goods into the city of Taizz; more than half of the total population of Yemen – some 14.4 million people – are food insecure, as ongoing conflict and import restrictions have reduced the availability of essential foods and sent prices soaring, the Food and Agriculture Organization (FAO) said; extreme evasiveness of the part of a UK government Minister after details of a report from a credible source criticising the Saudis for violating international law in 119 sorties are leaked;

-• with regard to natural and other catastrophes: the growing problem of the Zika virus, the stupidity of calls for women to avoid pregnancy and the problem of intransigence of the catholic church; a record cold snap has killed dozens in East Asia;
+- with regard to natural and other catastrophes: the growing problem of the Zika virus, the stupidity of calls for women to avoid pregnancy and the problem of intransigence of the catholic church; a record cold snap has killed dozens in East Asia;

-• UNICEF is launching a $2.8 billion appeal today to reach 43 million children in humanitarian emergencies worldwide;
+to reach 43 million children in humanitarian emergencies worldwide;

-• the Deputy Secretary-General, Jan Eliasson, has spoken at an interactive General Assembly discussion of the Human Rights up Front initiative, saying that one of its fundamental aims is prevention of conflicts and atrocities, which have an intolerable scale of suffering.
+the Secretary-General General addressed the Investor Summit on Climate Risk, and said that investors and businesses that redirect resources to low-carbon, climate-resilient growth will be the economic powerhouses of the 21st century, with those failing to do so being on the losing side of history; - the Deputy Secretary-General, Jan Eliasson, has spoken at an interactive General Assembly discussion of the Human Rights up Front initiative, saying that one of its fundamental aims is prevention of conflicts and atrocities, which have an intolerable scale of suffering.
 It is imperative, he said, that we do far better at prevention, taking action early rather than waiting for disaster to occur;

-• current and recent (last couple of years) UN Mediation Support Unit activities includes: participation in a technical workshop to discuss the mediation architecture of the Economic Community of Central African States; assistance to the Bangui Forum Preparatory Commission and the Bangui Forum process; support in Libya in the areas of cease-fires and security arrangements, confidence-building measures, power-sharing, gender mainstreaming, and constitution-making process; support assist MINUSMA's mediation team in Mali; a constitutions expert provided strategic and technical advice in Somalia on the management of Parliament and the initiation and management of the constitutional review process; support of the Intergovernmental Authority on Development- led talks on South Sudan, advising on areas ranging from security arrangements to civil society and inclusion; expertise in the areas of process design, security arrangements and legal and political affairs in Yemen; training to Organisation for Security and Cooperation in Europe senior officials and staff on negotiating ceasefire agreements for Ukraine, and work with the UN Department of Political Affairs Europe Division to explore other ways of supporting the implementation of the Minsk Peace Agreement; and capacity-building of religious leaders, civil society and local officials on mediation and conflict prevention in Central Asia, including in the context of natural resource conflicts and counter-terrorism;
+- current and recent (last couple of years) UN Mediation Support Unit activities includes: participation in a technical workshop to discuss the mediation architecture of the Economic Community of Central African States; assistance to the Bangui Forum Preparatory Commission and the Bangui Forum process; support in Libya in the areas of cease-fires and security arrangements, confidence-building measures, power-sharing, gender mainstreaming, and constitution-making process; support assist MINUSMA's mediation team in Mali; a constitutions expert provided strategic and technical advice in Somalia on the management of Parliament and the initiation and management of the constitutional review process; support of the Intergovernmental Authority on Development- led talks on South Sudan, advising on areas ranging from security arrangements to civil society and inclusion; expertise in the areas of process design, security arrangements and legal and political affairs in Yemen; training to Organisation for Security and Cooperation in Europe senior officials and staff on negotiating ceasefire agreements for Ukraine, and work with the UN Department of Political Affairs Europe Division to explore other ways of supporting the implementation of the Minsk Peace Agreement; and capacity-building of religious leaders, civil society and local officials on mediation and conflict prevention in Central Asia, including in the context of natural resource conflicts and counter-terrorism;

-From other sites (note that articles from these sites may have already been provided):
+articles from these sites may have already been provided):

-• Human Rights Watch also has: a call for Germany to use its one year role as chair of the Organisation for Security and Cooperation in Europe (OSCE) to reinforce its underpinning principles of human rights and rule of law, thereby promoting long term human security; criticism of the inaccurate and unjustifiable ordeal of “virginity testing” for rape survivors; allegations that both the Somali government and terrorists placed civilians at excessive risk from conflict-related and other abuses during 2015;
+- Human Rights Watch also has: a call for Germany to use its one year role as chair of the Organisation for Security and Cooperation in Europe (OSCE) to reinforce its underpinning principles of human rights and rule of law, thereby promoting long term human security; criticism of the inaccurate and unjustifiable ordeal of “virginity testing” for rape survivors; allegations that both the Somali government and terrorists placed civilians at excessive risk from conflict-related and other abuses during 2015;

-• the Global Centre for the Responsibility to Protect (R2P) also has:
+Centre for the Responsibility to Protect

 - an occasional report, aiming to give background, offer analysis, track international response and suggest necessary action, for five nations in immediate crisis (“mass atrocities are occurring and urgent action is needed”: Syria, Iraq, Yemen, Sudan, and Burma/Myanmar), one nation at imminent risk (“the situation is reaching a critical threshold and the risk of mass atrocity crimes occurring in the immediate future is very high if effective preventive action is not taken”: Lake Chad Basin, Burundi, and the Central African Republic), and five nations for which there is serious concern (“significant risk of occurrence, or recurrence, of mass atrocity crimes within the foreseeable future if effective action is not taken”: South Sudan, Democratic Republic of Congo, Libya);